Proof of Work & Proof of Stake: Understanding The Foundation Of All Blockchains

-Crypto follows the PoW mechanism in which the miners need to solve an underlying algorithmic puzzle that has millions of potential answers.
-Without going too technical, let's just say that this puzzle involves a Hash Function, a special function where you put in any string of letters, numbers or data.
+Crypto follows the PoW mechanism in which the miners must solve an algorithmic puzzle with millions of potential answers.
+Without going too technical, this puzzle involves a Hash Function, a special function where you put in any string of letters, numbers or data.
 You will get a long string of numbers combination.

 Now, it's guesswork.
 Imagine rolling a giant die that produces numbers from 0 to the number of atoms in the universe.
-To win the guess, you have to roll out a number below the set target for that particular block.
+To win the guess, you must roll out a number below the set target for that particular block.

 This is a probability game: the more times you roll the die, the more chances you have to get it right.